connectrpc/connectrpc.com/.github/CONTRIBUTING.md

 pull request, and any other communications, please remember to treat your fellow contributors with respect!

-Note that you'll need to sign the [Contributor License Agreement][cla] before we can accept any of your contributions.
-If necessary, a bot will remind you to accept the CLA when you open your pull request.
+Note that for a contribution to be accepted, you must sign off on all commits in order to affirm that they comply with the [Developer Certificate of Origin][dco].

 ## Documentation changes